johnmn3/injest/README.md

 Inspiration for the lambda wrapping came from this ask.clojure request: [should-the-threading-macros-handle-lambdas](https://ask.clojure.org/index.php/9023/should-the-threading-macros-handle-lambdas)

 Inspiration for the `fold` implementation of `=>>` came from [reborg/parallel](https://github.com/reborg/parallel#ptransduce)'s `p/transduce`

+# Get Involved

+Want to implement the `somex>>` macro?
+Just copy how I did it and feel free to submit a PR.
+If you see a difficiency, file an issue here or swing by and join the discussion on the [zulip channel](https://clojurians.zulipchat.com/#streams/302003/injest).

 # License

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.